Abduction and Abductive Logic Programming

 One way to find these explanations is by reasoning backwards from the observation (treated as a goal) with beliefs about causal connections represented in the form

 effect if cause

-(Note that treating observations as goals extends the notion of goal, beyond representing the world as the agent would like it to be in the future, to explaining the world as the agent actually sees it.
+(Treating observations as goals extends the notion of goal.
 What justifies this?
 The extension exploits the fact that the two kinds of reasoning finding actions to achieve a goal and finding hypotheses to explain an observation can both be viewed as special cases of the reasoning used to solve the more abstract problem of finding assumptions to derive conclusions.)

 Suppose that the beliefs about the casual connections are

 the grass is wet if the sprinkler was on.

 In the KB, the grass is wet contains a "closed" predicate.
 This predicate has a (partial) definition.
 Something is wet if it rained or the sprinkler was on.

 It rained and the sprinkler was on contain "open" predicates.
 They have no definition because they do not occur in the heads of clauses.

 Open predicates provide the possible hypotheses for abduction.

 In the example, backward reasoning from the observation that the grass is wet results in two possible explanations: either it rained or the sprinkler was on.